How to Clean Your Pool's Cartridge Filter

 Now on to the main attraction.
 Here are the steps for cleaning your cartridge filter, as well as the tools and supplies needed:

-Cleaning a Cartridge Pool Filter
+How to Clean a Cartridge Pool Filter

 - Garden hose